phaux/idbts/idbts/README.md

 When you bump the version number, `openDB` automatically:

 - **Creates** stores and indexes that are present in the new schema but absent in the database.
-- **Deletes** stores and indexes that are absent from the new schema.
+- **Deletes** stores and indexes that are absent from the new schema but present in the database.

 You never need to write `createObjectStore` / `createIndex` calls by hand.

 ## Smart query planner

-Query automatically selects the most efficient index strategy:
+Query automatically selects the most efficient strategy:

-1. **Primary key** — if all filter and order fields are part of the store's compound primary key (if it has one).
-2. **Single index** — if one (possibly composite) index covers all filter and order fields in the right order.
-3. **Zig-zag merge join** — if multiple equality (single value) filters each have their own index, this algorithm advances cursors in lockstep across indexes to intersect their results efficiently.

-> [!TIP]
->
-> If no suitable index exists, `queryDB` throws an error with a message like:
->
-> ```txt
-> Missing index on name.first+age.
-> ```
->
-> That tells you exactly which compound index to add to your schema.
+1. **Primary key** – used by default.
+2. **Simple index** – when ordering by an indexed field.
+3. **Composite index** – when filtering by one field and ordering by another.
+4. **Zig-zag merge join** – if multiple equality filters were specified the algorithm opens one cursor per filter (each on its own index) and advances them in lockstep, yielding only records whose primary key appears in every cursor position.

 ## Live updates

 Live queries subscribe to a `BroadcastChannel` which receives store mutations and applies incoming changes to the live results array.

-The items which didn't change from one emit to the next are guaranteed to be the same objects as before, so subscribers can memoize based on object reference equality.
+The records which didn't change from one emit to the next are guaranteed to be the same objects as before, so subscribers can memoize based on object reference equality.